National Research Infrastructure

 Charging Model: Users of NRIs are charged depending on the degree of use and type of services required.
 For non-proprietary research, the users are expected to publish research results in open literature, and charging rates can be lower to account for knowledge spillover.
 For proprietary research where results are not made public, the charging rate could be higher.
 The charges are used to cover operating costs of NRIs.

-Designation of St. John’s Island National Marine Laboratory as an NRI
+St. John’s Island National Marine Laboratory

 The St. John’s Island National Marine Laboratory (SJINML), operated by the National University of Singapore (NUS), is Singapore’s only offshore marine research facility.
 The laboratory’s close proximity to coral reefs and biodiversity around the Southern Islands allows marine scientists to conduct a wide range of in-depth research.
 Based on considerations of its strategic research value and potential user base, SJINML was designated an NRI in March 2016.
 NUS, as the host institution, will operate the SJINML NRI.